jyarb-keptn/keptn-in-a-box/README.md

 User Email []:
 ```

 And that was it!
-Yes that easy!
+Yes it is that easy!

 This command will run the installation in a bash shell as sudo and send the job to the background.
 You will not see any output since stdout and stderr are piped to a logfile which is located by default in **/tmp/install.log**

 For inspecting the installation on realtime type: